-Today we will join field biologists with the nonprofit organization Osa Conservation on their wildlife monitoring activities.
+On one day we will join field biologists with the nonprofit organization Osa Conservation on their wildlife monitoring activities.
 They conduct many research programs throughout the Osa Peninsula, including sea turtle monitoring on Playa Piro, which hosts four sea turtle species: primarily olive ridleys and some green turtles, with rare hawksbills and leatherbacks.
-This area has beautiful natural surroundings and abundant wildlife including monkeys, sloths, birds, tapirs, frogs, and much more.
-Today is all about exploring this biodiversity hotspot.
 Depending on the researchers’ schedule, we may have the opportunity to visit the sea turtle nesting beach in the morning to check for nests and release hatchlings.
 Overnight at Bosque del Cabo Rainforest Lodge.
 (B, L, D)

 Day 7 | Cloud forest and highlands